Emergency Preparedness and Response

 What We Do

-The Pillar 1 mission is to enhance the product review process for medical countermeasures (MCMs).
-To this end, FDA is establishing Public Health and Security Action Teams (Action Teams) comprising subject matter experts who can review MCM developmental pipelines and help identify potential gaps in regulatory, scientific, or policy areas that may be delaying MCM approvals.
+Pillar 1 enhances the product review process for medical countermeasures (MCMs).
+To this end, FDA has established Public Health and Security Action Teams (Action Teams) of subject matter experts who can review MCM developmental pipelines and help identify potential gaps in regulatory, scientific, or policy areas that may be delaying MCM approvals.

 The Action Teams are working with internal and external experts to identify challenges and hurdles to navigating the MCM development pathway.
 Action Teams are fostering MCM development more generally by facilitating the use of consistent regulatory approaches and helping identify and implement best regulatory review practices across FDA’s medical product centers.